 QBIO honours Master's programme

-First-year Master’s students of the Utrecht University Graduate School of Natural Sciences (GSNS) or Life Sciences (GSLS) can enroll in the QBio honours programme while continuing their Master’s programme.
+First-year Master’s students of the Utrecht University Graduate School of Life Sciences (GSLS) or Natural Sciences (GSNS) can enroll in the QBio honours programme while continuing their Master’s programme.
+The aim of the programme is to train the next generation of scientists in Quantitative Biology.

 Life Sciences Representatives